zhaojh329/rtty/README.md

 Command-line Options

     Usage: rtty [option]
-      -I id        # Set an ID for the device(Maximum 63 bytes, valid character:letter,
-                          number, underline and short line)
+        -I, --id=string          Set an ID for the device(Maximum 63 bytes, valid character:letter, number, underline and short line)
-      -h host      # Server's host or ipaddr
-      -p port      # Server port(Default is 5912)
+        -h, --host=string        Server's host or ipaddr(Default is localhost) -p, --port=number        Server port(Default is 5912)
-      -a           # Auto reconnect to the server
+        -d, --description=string Adding a description to the device(Maximum 126 bytes) -a                       Auto reconnect to the server
-      -v           # verbose
-      -d           # Adding a description to the device(Maximum 126 bytes) -s           # SSL on
+        -s                       SSL on
-      -k keepalive # keep alive in seconds for this client.
-Defaults to 5 -V           # Show version
-      -D           # Run in the background
+        -D                       Run in the background
-      -t token     # Authorization token
+        -t, --token=string       Authorization token
+        -f username              Skip a second login authentication.
+See man login(1) about the details -R                       Receive file
+        -S file                  Send file
+        -v, --verbose            verbose
+        -V, --version            Show version
+        --help                   Show usage

 Run RTTY(Replace the following parameters with your own parameters)